-In this program, skills are developed through hands-on shop experience.
+In this program, which is offered at Garibaldi Secondary and Samuel Robertson Technical Secondary, skills are developed through hands-on shop experience.

 The program is developed around the individual needs of students and is offered Monday through Friday for the full school year (10 months).
 Students also attend classes at Cloverdale Kwantlen campus for four weeks to complete the program.